Kris Gopalakrishnan: Early life

 Gopalakrishnan was born in Thiruvananthapuram, Kerala on 5 April 1955.
 He studied at the Government Model Boys Higher Secondary School.

 He obtained an M.Sc. in Physics in 1977 and M.Tech. in Computer Science in 1979, both from IIT Madras.
 He started his career as a software engineer with Patni Computer Systems, Mumbai, in 1979.

 Positions held

-Kris Gopalakrishnan has served in leadership roles in several research/educational and industry/startup institutions and forums.
+Gopalakrishnan has served in leadership roles in several research/educational and industry/startup institutions and forums.